-Our bodies are subject to more toxins than ever in our food, body products, water and air.
-The truth is, toxins are unavoidable, but it becomes an issue when they are left unchecked, opening us up to irritation, harm and destruction in the body.
-Thankfully, a detox bath is an easy and gentle healing therapy we can do to support our body’s natural detoxification system (check out this article for more day-to-day ways to gently detox your body).
+Our bodies are subject to more toxins than ever in our food, body products, water, and air.
+The truth is, toxins are unavoidable, but it becomes an issue when they are left unchecked, opening us up to irritation, harm, and destruction in the body.
+Thankfully, a detox bath is an easy and gentle healing therapy we can do to support our body’s natural detoxification system.

 How to Take a Detox Bath

 - Add your detox agent to a standard tub full of hot/warm water.
 The hotter the water, the more you’ll sweat, and the better you’ll detox.